 The CMOS ASIC uses switched capacitor techniques to measure the g-cell capacitors and extract the acceleration data from the difference between the two capacitors.
 The ASIC also signal conditions and filters (switched capacitor) the signal, providing a high level output voltage that is ratiometric and proportional to acceleration.

 Figure 2.
-Transducer Physical Model
+Simplified Transducer Physical Model versus Transducer Physical Model